tsmith512/tsmithcreative/content/blog/2021-10-10-rnf-v3/index.md

 - The location service was _entirely_ unauthenticated.
 - It was built on [Silex][SILEX], a [Symfony][SYMF] 3 off-shoot _well_ beyond EOL.
 - It needed a separate proxy for things like "don't tell the Internet where I sleep" and "don't follow me when we're not traveling."
-But if anyone ever figured out the hostname for the actual backend...

 Also: